tushar-marine/We/README.md

 1. Allowed mail to members

    1. About next meeting.
-   2. About any change of rules and scedule of events and meeting.
+   2. About any change of rules and schedule of events and meeting.
    3. For important documents.

 2. Not allowed mail to members